 Most pitcher sets came with at least one matching cup, which fit neatly into the stand, as seen below.

-Victorian era embossed old silver tilting pitcher set
+Victorian-era embossed old silver tilting pitcher set

 Silver-plated tilter water set from the Victorian era

-Satin-finish silver tilting pitcher water set
+Antique Satin-finish silver tilting pitcher water set

 Victorian tilting water set in silver